-We encourage you to arrive early (at least half an hour ahead of performance start time is recommended) so that you are not rushing.
+We encourage you to arrive at least 30 minutes ahead of the performance start time.
 The Walsh Bay and Sydney Opera House precincts are busy and can be congested.
 There are plenty of eating and drinking options in both of these precincts where you can dine before the show and catch up with friends.

-For full details and terms and conditions of exchanges, visit our Frequently Asked Questions page.
+For full details and terms and conditions, visit our Ticket Exchanges page.

 We provide content warnings and performance duration times in our season brochure and on the Sydney Theatre Company website.